alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 ## Description

-A People Counter application that use inferwas containerised in order to enable portability.
+A People Counter application that use inference to detect a person within a frame and visualises statistics from the inference

 ##